 A defendant in a product liability suit may argue that the product was modified in an unforeseeable way after it left the defendant's control, or that unforeseeable misuse of the product was the sole cause of the damage.
 In some cases, the manufacturer can argue that at the time the product left their control, their scientific or technical knowledge meant they couldn't have known about the danger.
 The defendant can also try to refute any elements of the claims discussed above.

 Manufacturers should be held accountable when their defective products cause harm.
 Whether you were injured by a malfunctioning toy robot or your carpet was burned by a poorly-manufactured vacuum, product defects can cause serious damage and injuries.
-If you've been harmed by a defective product, you may be entitled to compensation to help cover the costs of that damage, but strict time limits apply.
-Receive a free case review from a local attorney familiar with Louisiana's product liability laws.
+If you've been harmed by a defective product, you should consider contacting an injury attorney familiar with Louisiana's product liability laws.

 Contact a qualified attorney.